Department of Surgery and J.C. Walter Jr. Transplant Center

 Catherine Pulicken, MHA

-Catherine Pulicken is responsible for business and research operations for The Patient Engagement, Disparities & Research Lab implementation at Houston Methodist through the management of research associates and federally funded grant projects.
+Catherine Pulicken is responsible for business and research operations for The Patient Engagement Research Lab implementation at Houston Methodist through the management of research associates and federally funded grant projects.
 She graduated with a Bachelor of Science in Health Education in 2014 and completed a Master of Health Administration (MHA) in 2017 from the University of Houston.
 She is currently a doctoral candidate at the University of Texas Health Science Center at Houston, pursuing a public health degree with emphasis on health promotion and behavioral sciences.
 Catherine is an advocate for health promotion, chronic disease prevention and management, and reducing health disparities through public health initiatives, clinical and research efforts.
 Previous projects include improving the quality and delivery of chronic disease management and care within community health centers to improve both patient and provider outcomes.
 She hopes to inspire others and create a meaningful difference within the progressive world of public health.

 Imory Jefferson James, MPH

 Imory Jefferson James graduated with a degree in Psychology from Wake Forest University in 2010.
 She continued her education in 2016 at the University of Texas Health Science Center at Houston where she earned a Master of Public Health (MPH) with an emphasis on health promotion and behavioral science.
 Imory has diverse experience in planning and executing global clinical research in neurological outcomes, SARS-CoV-2, surgical oncology, and pediatric general surgery.
 She is passionate about disease prevention and empowering people to take ownership of their wellness journey.
-As a Senior Research Coordinator for the Patient Engagement & Research Lab at Houston Methodist Hospital, she hopes to improve the quality of patient care by optimizing the use of research as a tool to increase health literacy and help individuals from underserved populations navigate the healthcare system.
+As a Senior Research Coordinator for the Patient Engagement Research Lab at Houston Methodist Hospital, she hopes to improve the quality of patient care by optimizing the use of research as a tool to increase health literacy and help individuals from underserved populations navigate the healthcare system.

 Solaf Al Awadhi, MBBS, MSc.